0, 1, 2, 3, 5, 8, 13… The sequence that conquered both mathematics and sprint retrospectives.

 The Fibonacci sequence is a series of numbers where each value is the sum of the two before it: 0, 1, 2, 3, 5, 8, 13, 21, 34...

 In agile, we use a simplified version for estimates: 1, 2, 3, 5, 8, 13, 21 (sometimes with 0, 1/2 and infinity as extras).
+This scale was popularized by Mountain Goat Software as the default for Planning Poker.

 Why these values and not 1, 2, 3, 4, 5?